-It’s a really good idea if we can have a chat on the phone, (or in person if you’re nearby) so Mark can get an idea of the type of images you’d like to capture of your horse.
-Looking at his portfolio, you'll see there are three distinctive styles; outdoor available light, outdoor available light with added dramatic lighting, and the studio shoot.
+It’s a really good idea if we can have a chat on the phone, (or in person if you’re nearby) so I can get an idea of the type of images you’d like to capture of your horse.
+Looking at my portfolio, you'll see there are three distinctive styles; outdoor available light, outdoor available light with added dramatic lighting, and the studio shoot.

 For the outdoor shoots we're quite happy for you to box up your horse and go somewhere with a nice view or if we can just find a nice setting around your yard or an area of field, preferably without too much tape or fencing in the way.